 In the second column the borough or area is displayed.
 The third column shows the date, when the water quality of the lake was last time tested.
 The “E.coli” stands for “Escherichia coli” and the “IE” could indicate the concentration of “Endotoxin” – but I’m not so sure about that.
 Anyways – if the numbers for E.coli and IE are low and all ‘lamps’ are green, the water quality of that particular lake should be alright.
 Officially.
 Tested and approved.

 Then there is also an official (berlin.de) lakes map with markers that indicate the location and the water quality of each swimming spot:

 - The Berlin Swimming Map – a map of Berlin lakes, open air swimming pools and public transport (how to get there)

-- “Berlin’s best lakes for sunbathing and wild swimming” (telegraph.co.uk)
+- “Berlin’s best lakes for sunbathing and wild swimming” (article at telegraph.co.uk)